RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 ![Work flow for constructing theta vector](ThetaExplanation.png)

+!!! note
-Note: Don't be too specific with your values in create_re().
-If there are rounding errors, you will get the error-message:
+    Don't be too specific with your values in `create_re()`.
+    Generally we don't these values very precisely because estimating them precisely requires large amounts of data.
+    Additionally, if there are numerical problems (rounding errors), you will get the error-message:
     `PosDefException: matrix is not Hermitian; Cholesky factorization failed.`

-But you can extract the exact values like shown below:
+Although we advise against using these values, you can extract the exact values like so (just as a pedagogical demonstration):

 ```@example Main
 corr_exact = VarCorr(kb07_m).σρ.item.ρ[1]
-σ_residuals_exact = VarCorr(kb07_m).s
+σ_residuals_exact = kb07_m.σ
 σ_1_exact = VarCorr(kb07_m).σρ.item.σ[1] / σ_residuals_exact
 σ_2_exact = VarCorr(kb07_m).σρ.item.σ[2] / σ_residuals_exact